-The firmware and software of the TOE is developed and tested with software tools like simulator, emulator and on hardware tools during the development phase.
+The firmware and software of the TOE is developed and tested with software tools like simulator, and on hardware tools equipped with a "FPGA" chip during the development phase.

 Amount of developer testing performed:

 The tests are performed on security mechanisms and subsystem and module level.